accordproject/techdocs/docs/markup-commonmark.md

 title: CommonMark
 ---

 The following CommonMark guide is non normative, but included for convenience.
-For a more detailed introduction and the official reference, we refer the reader the [commonmark page](https://commonmark.org/).
+For a more detailed introduction we refer the reader the [CommonMark Webpage](https://commonmark.org/) and [Specification](https://spec.commonmark.org/0.29/).

 ## Formatting